DarthChaos/JavaProject1/README.md

 # For

-How to use a for loop
+How to use a for loop.

 # While

-How to use a while loop
+How to use a while loop.

 # Do-While

-How to use a do-while loop
+How to use a do-while loop.

+# Equals

+How to use the equals method to compare if two strings are equals.